Iqbal Manzil: Negligence

 However, in the early 2000s the Iqbal Manzil became a victim of negligence of the authorities who were responsible for preserving this national heritage.
 Cracks appeared in several walls of the decades-old building, the doors creaked.
 The building was in shambles.
 The number of visitors went from 300 in one day to only a few dozen.
 The back part of the building was in a dilapidated condition and mostly ignored.

 Renovation

 The Sialkot District Government renovated the Iqbal Manzil to save it from collapsing.
 The walls were repaired and whitewashed.
 The roof was painted.
 Old curtains were replaced and the second storey was carpeted.
-After renovation, the number of visitors shot up to about 200 per day.
-The Government released Rs.14 million for restoring the building.
+After the renovation, the number of visitors grew to about 200 per day.
+The government released Rs.14 million for restoring the building.

-For few decades approx from 1988, Riaz Hussain Naqvi, the curator of Iqbal Manzil, has been actively involved in the restoration of this historic building and has been successful to quite some extent and has been nominated for the pride of performance.
+Approximately a few decades after 1988, Riaz Hussain Naqvi, the curator of Iqbal Manzil, has been actively involved in the restoration of this historic building and has been nominated for the pride of performance.